nakamorg/nakamorg.github.io/blogs/2024-04-25-small-blog.md

 ---
-title: Markdown blog truncation example
+title: Small Blog from Mr. Poswal
+authors: [umesh]
 ---

 All these will be part of the blog post summary of the small blog.